 An FHA loan might be right for you if you have a lower credit score or a small amount of money saved for a down payment.
-An FHA loan can allow you to buy a home with a credit score as low as 580 points and a down payment as low as 3.5%.
+FHA loans are backed by the Federal Housing Administration and can allow you to buy a home with a credit score as low as 580 and a down payment as low as 3.5%.
 In some cases, you can even buy a home with a credit score of 500 (but you would need to have a 10% down payment).
 With Rocket Mortgage®, the minimum credit score for an FHA loan is 580.
-With FHA loans, you’ll need to pay a mortgage insurance premium.

-How Much Is FHA Mortgage Insurance Premium?
+How Much Is An FHA Mortgage Insurance Premium?

-Your annual mortgage insurance costs will vary depending on how much money you borrow, your down payment size and the length of your mortgage term.
+Your annual mortgage insurance costs will vary depending on your loan-to-value ratio (LTV), the size of your down payment and the length of your mortgage term.
 Lenders calculate your annual payment as a percentage of your base loan value.

 Terms Less Than Or Equal To 15 Years